 A: Liberty intends to effect the Spin-Off at 5:00 p.m., New York City time, on the distribution date.
-At such time, holders of Liberty common stock as of the record date will receive their shares of Broadband common stock and Series C Rights.
-Following the record date and prior to the distribution date, Liberty will cause 100% of our common stock and all Series C Rights to be placed in a reserve account with Computershare Trust Company, N.A.
-(Computershare), as distribution agent for the Spin-Off, with instructions to distribute such shares and Series C Rights on the distribution date.
+At such time, holders of Liberty common stock as of the record date will receive their shares of Broadband common stock.
+Following the record date and prior to the distribution date, Liberty will cause 100% of our common stock to be placed in a reserve account with Computershare Trust Company, N.A.
+(Computershare), as distribution agent for the Spin-Off, with instructions to distribute such shares on the distribution date.